testeranto

 Web : chrome browser testing frontend code, anything that uses document or window, UI interactions, or visual regression can take screenshots/recordings

-Pure : node v8, dynamically imported testing code that can run on both node-v8 and the browser Very similar to "Node" but has no IO access and thus no console.log.
-This runtime is theoretically faster.
+Pure : node v8, dynamically imported testing code that can run on both node-v8 and the browser Very similar to “Node” but has no IO access.
+Console logs will spew into the main thread, but this runtime is theoretically faster.

 CLI Commands